CptNatalie/Prophet-Project/README.md

-# Prophet-challenge
+# Prophet Project

- You've been tasked with analyzing the company's financial and user data in clever ways to make the company grow.
-So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.
+ Analyzing the company's financial and user data in clever ways to make the company grow.
+Predicting search traffic can translate into the ability to successfully trade stock.

- The instructions for this Challenge are divided into four steps, as follows:
+ This challenge is divided into four steps:

 Step 1: Find unusual patterns in hourly Google search traffic.